RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 ## 📈 Step 5: Distributor & Workbook Performance

-Not every distributor produced the same type or quality of data.
+Not every distributor produced the same type, volume, or quality of data.

 Using the PivotTable analysis, I compared distributors and workbook types to determine: